-Surprisingly, urban areas and outskirts of towns have many viewable wildlife.
-Another place are outskirts of mountain sport areas, where wildlife is used to people.
-Then are nature reserves, especially the Swiss National Park.
+Surprisingly, urban areas and outskirts of towns have much viewable wildlife.
+Another place is the outskirts of mountain sport areas, where wildlife is used to people.
+Then there are nature reserves, especially the Swiss National Park.

 Chamois and Lynx - mobile photos